cs421sp24-homework/project-team-03/Documentation.md

 ### 6.3 Authentication and Authorization

 As detailed above, all methods that require authentication require a Bearer token specifically.
-If not specified, any method that does not mention authentication, it does not require passing a Bearer token.
+If not specified, it does not require passing a Bearer token and does not require any authentication.

 Regarding authorization, this primarily applies to the frontend permissions where certain guards are placed to prohibit users from editing/deleting entities that are not under their ownership.